salmathalji/ResearchProfile/README.md

 # QuartoWebsite

-This repository serves as a Template to set up a Quarto website on the TSCN GitHub organization.
+This repository serves as a template to set up a Quarto website on the TSCN GitHub organization.

 In order to set up a new Quarto website, you need to follow these steps: